clement-group/nmr-processing/README.md

-# nmr-plotting
+# nmr-processing
-Tool to plot NMR spectra
+Tool to process NMR spectra, including fitting and plotting